selectmixer/Frinkiac_Microservice/README.md

 # FRINKIAC - RANDOM SIMPSONS IMAGE MICROSERVICE

-This microservice will provide a random image still from the TV show Simpsons, along with the corresponding metadata for that still (episode, airdate, etc.).
+This microservice will provide a random image still from the TV show Simpsons, along with the corresponding relevant metadata for that still (episode, airdate, etc.).

 This microservice server can be run on localhost, with a specified port (default: 8080).
 When called, the server will retrieve data from the required Frinkiac API and return a random image link, + corresponding metadata, as a JSON object.